tsdataclinic/Vera/README.md

 python generate_dataset.py
 ```

+> :bulb: Note: If you get an error like "input device is not a TTY", try the same docker run command but with "winpty" appended at the beginning

 This will download the datasets from the various open data portals, apply the standardization procedure, and output the results.
 Depending on your hardware / internet connection the process might take a few hours.

 Once the script has run, you can find the data in data/processed.
 There should be one feather file and one csv file for each city.